Back to Skills & Talents

 No More Meltdowns: A Fresh Start for Service Recovery

-• Week 1: Let's Watch and Listen.
-Really dig into where your service goes wrong, from both sides – your team's view and your customers'.
+Week 1: Watch and Listen.
+Really look into where your service goes wrong, from both sides – your team's view and your customers'.

 Why do service moments often feel like a constant battle?